 City of Paramount is expected to receive HOME funding which can be leveraged with CDBG funding if used for affordable housing.
 The City will leverage HOME funding if future projects are presented during the next five years.
 The HOME program requires a 25 percent match based on fund expenditure, unless a jurisdiction meets the thresholds to have the match requirements reduced; those threshold conditions are: 1) Fiscal distress; 2) Severe fiscal distress, and 3) Presidentially declared major disasters covered under the Stafford Act.
-The City of Paramount has been identified by HUD as a fiscally distressed jurisdiction and has been granted a 100 percent match reduction for the fiscal year 2021-2022 and expects this designation in 2022-2023 as well.
+The City of Paramount has been identified by HUD as a fiscally distressed jurisdiction and has been granted a 50 percent match reduction for the fiscal year 2023-2024.